niranjandahal/MovieApp_Flutter/README.md

 # Movie Hunt : https://movie-app-flutter-zlqp.vercel.app/

-A Flutter Project 'Movie App' made using TMDB API. above preview site. also all features won't work in above preview link as it forcefully tries to show applicaiton using web.
+A Flutter Project 'Movie App' made using TMDB API.
+Also all features won't work in above preview link as it forcefully tries to show applicaiton using web.

 ## Getting Started